Previous dayApril 28, 2026Next day

 4.2 km---✓ ReviewedUSGS →

-A magnitude 4.0 seismic event took place 31 km E of Karakenja, Tajikistan on April 28, 2026 at 20:22 UTC.
+At 20:22 UTC on April 28, 2026, a magnitude 4.0 tremor occurred 31 km E of Karakenja, Tajikistan.
 At a depth of just 4.2 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 39.267°N, 71.889°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28